dotlang/language/Enhancements.md

 N Can we handle array/hash literals using language macro or something similar without special treatment of compiler?
 Like the way rust vector initialization works.
 We can have an `assign` method on array and hash-map.
 They will be vararg.

-Y Can we define data members in interface?
+Y - Can we define data members or even static methods in interface?
 According to consistency and orth rules, we should.
 Application: Define null value for a class.
 Of course they cannot have values because they will be useless.
 Class1 implements interface1 only if it has all methods and data members defined in interface1.

-Y - Do we need varargs?
-This can be useful when compiler wants to translate `int[] x = {1, 2, 3, 4}` to a method call on array class.
+N - Do we need varargs?
+This can be useful when compiler wants to translate `int[] x = {1, 2, 3, 4}` to a method call on array class. extra complexity.

 Maybe - Do we need *tuple*?
 To support multiple return values? `auto x = func(); (int,int,int) func() { return 1,2,3;}` Like `tuple(int, string, float) x = (1, 'a', 3.1); int y = x[0];`.
 Of course tuple is an object too, but an object which compiler helps us create.
 NO we don't need them. they can be implemented using normal classes.
 They make code complex and rise need for type alias.
 But we can assume `tuple` is a special class like an array.
 We cannot write one file per method.